fmfi-svt/steel-wok/README.md

 ## Installation

 All the dependencies should be in `requirements.txt`.
-Hence, installation should be as easy as running
+Hence, installation should be as easy as running:

     pip install -r requirements.txt

+Install the `pre-commit` hook that checks the correct formatting:

+    pre-commit install

 Since many of the scripts included here use `playwright`, we suggest installing its dependencies too: